liayin/blog/_posts/2021-9-30-literature-other.md

 - Empirical strategy: DiD
 - Conclusion: Greater exposure to the gay population, rather than expanding liberalism and civil liberties, lead to the increased acceptance of same-sex relationships.

+[Athey, Ferguson, Gentzkow & Schmidt (2021)](https://www.pnas.org/content/pnas/118/46/e2026160118.full.pdf): Estimating experienced racial segregation in US cities using large-scale GPS data
+- PNAS
+- Experienced isolation: captures individuals' exposure to diverse others in the places they visit over the course of their days.

 #### Trade